1-Chloro-3,3,3-trifluoropropene

 1-Chloro-3,3,3-trifluoropropene (HFO-1233zd) is the unsaturated chlorofluorocarbon with the formula HClC=C(H)CF_{3}.
 The compound exists as E- (trans-) and Z- (cis-) isomers.
 The cis- isomer of this colorless gas is of interest as a more environmentally friendly (lower GWP; global warming potential) refrigerant in air conditioners.
+The trans-isomer is of interest as a more environmentally friendly (lower GWP; global warming potential) solvent.

+Production

-It is prepared by fluorination and dehydrohalogenation reactions starting with 1,1,1,3,3-pentachloropropane.
+It can be prepared by fluorination and dehydrohalogenation/dehydrochlorination reactions starting with 1,1,1,3,3-pentachloropropane or 1,1,3,3-tetrachloropropane using the below steps: